 THEO 545 The Charismatic Movement Today (3) The beginnings, growth and current developments in the 20th century charismatic movement.
 Covers the antecedents of the various charismatic movements, is international in scope, covering both mainline and independent churches.
+Cross-listed with RTCH 717.

 THEO 546 Pneumatology: The Doctrine of the Holy Spirit (3) Systematic presentation of the Christian understanding of the Holy Spirit, including current approaches to the operation of the Spirit in Catholic theology, the mission of the Spirit in Protestant theology, and the anointing of the Spirit in the renewal movements.
 Prerequisite: THEO 500.
-Cross-listed with RTCH 746.
+Crosslisted with RTCH 746.